 1. Despite under Muslim rule, Dubai tolerates other religions

-Such is the beauty of living in this place if you belong to faith other than Islam.
-Although proselytising will not be tolerated, practicing other religions is allowed.
+Such is the beauty of living in this place if you belong to a faith other than Islam.
+Although proselytizing will not be tolerated, practicing other religions is allowed.

 2. Dubai is an expat-friendly city

-With majority of population not born in the UAE, it’s a city that cater to the needs of many expats.
+With the majority of the population not born in the UAE, it’s a city that caters to the needs of many expats.
 You can find expat enclaves, multicultural offerings in food, and a cultural melting pot.
-This means you can always find someone from your country, or someone who share similar interests.
+This means you can always find someone from your country or someone who shares similar interests.

 3. There are plenty of housing options

-Depending on your budget and housing standards, there is a big real estate market targeting the expat population, many of whom prefer to rent properties for short- to medium-term.
-Plenty of such properties are offered in high-rise towers or serviced villas with good facilities, furnished interiors and breathtaking views.
+Depending on your budget and housing standards, there is a big real estate market targeting the expat population, many of whom prefer to rent properties for the short- to medium-term.
+Plenty of such properties are offered in high-rise towers or serviced villas with good facilities, furnished interiors, and breathtaking views.